VALLEY TROUBADOURS HANDBOOK 2023 - 2024

 RED: ALL CLASSES CANCELED for the day

 PLEASE DO NOT CALL, TEXT, MESSAGE, OR EMAIL prior to 7 am, or without checking the website as of 7am

 LABEL ALL YOUR BELONGINGS!
 We don’t want to collect things in Lost and Found.
 Label your music folder, scripts, all your own books, and refillable water bottles, etc. These are the items left after practice most frequently.

 Supply lists will be distributed by the teacher/director of individual classes prior to the first day of rehearsals.

 Two concert semesters are scheduled, and each semester requires separate registration and payment.
-First concert semester is September through the Christmas Concert in December.
-The second concert semester begins in January through the Spring Concert in May.
+First concert semester is September through the Christmas Concerts in December.
+The second concert semester begins in January through the Spring Concerts in May.
 There may be a few additional performance opportunities during the year.
 Members are expected to make a commitment for the entire semester.
 A full refund will be given up to 2 weeks before the semester starts.
 After that, partial refunds may be given.
 Auditioned ensembles will have additional rehearsal/performance expectations for families to calendar.